Day One: Overnight flight to India

 Meet your Tour Manager and transfer to your hotel for lunch and the chance to freshen up.
-Today you'll enjoy a guided tour of the Old City, as well as an exciting rickshaw ride through the lanes of Chandni Chowk.
+This afternoon, explore the ruins of the ancient Quwwat-ul-Islam mosque and the ornate Qutb Minar tower.

 Beautiful Ranthambhore National Park is one of the best examples of India's conservation programme Project Tiger, and the destination for your next two-night stay.
-Rest and relax in the park's surroundings, or join this afternoon's optional excursion to take in the views from Ranthambhore Fort.
+Rest and relax in the park's surroundings, or join this afternoon's optional excursion to take in the views from Ranthambhore Fort

-Today's highlights will be two canter (open-air vehicle) safaris in the company of a knowledgeable naturalist guide, giving you more chances to search for signs of the legendary 'Tigers of Ranthambhore, as well as some of the park's other inhabitants: striped hyenas, sambar deer, sloth bears and perhaps even leopards.
+Today's highlights will be two canter (open-air vehicle) safaris in the company of a knowledgeable naturalist guide.
+Search for signs of the legendary Tigers of Ranthambhore, as well as some of the park's other inhabitants: striped hyenas, sambar deer, sloth bears and perhaps even leopards.
 Lunch is included today.

 An early morning cruise on the Chambal River offers the opportunity to spot crocodiles, turtles and an assortment of birds.
 Then, travel to Agra, the 'City of Love', whose crowning glory is the awe-inspiring Taj Mahal.
 Visit majestic Agra Fort before your first sight of the 'Taj' - a monument to undying love - viewed in all its glory at sunset.

 Start your day with an early morning and a sunrise visit to the Taj Mahal from across the Yamuna River.
-Afterwards, farewell to Agra, and make your way back to Delhi for an overnight stay.
+Afterwards, bid farewell to Agra, and make your way back to Delhi for an overnight stay.

 This former Royal settlement was declared India's first Heritage Village and has become a living museum radiating relaxed charm, history and culture.
 Highlights include the 19th-century artificial Taal pond - the centre of village life - the colourful temples and the traditional artisans' shops.